With training you can get the job that really suits your skill set.

-A chartered professional is someone who has gained a specific qualification or level of skill in their chosen field and is used as a mark of competency in that profession.
+A chartered professional is someone who has gained a specific qualification or level of skill in their chosen field and is recognised as a mark of competency in that profession.

-Through becoming a chartered professional, you not only show that you are committed to your profession but also demonstrate that you possess an impressive level of academic knowledge about your field.
-This demonstration in turn increases your employability, helps increase your chance of a promotion and could also improve your pay scale.
+By becoming a chartered professional, you show that you are committed to your profession and also demonstrate that you possess an impressive level of academic knowledge about your field.
+This increases your employability, your chance of promotion and could also improve your pay scale.

 How do I become chartered?